Alessandro-Dodon/financial_crisis_09/README.md

 ## User Guide

 Ensure R and Quarto are installed.
-Data must be downloaded from the repository and kept in the `Unzipped_data` folder in the same directory as the script (it used a relative path).
+Data must be downloaded from the repository and kept in the `Unzipped_data` folder in the same directory as the script (it uses a relative path).
 It is also available at https://databank.worldbank.org/home.

 Note that the chromote package requires a compatible browser that supports the Chrome DevTools Protocol (CDP), such as Google Chrome or other Chromium-based browsers.